-In comparison, total UK exports to all trade partners worldwide shrank at a slightly slower average pace down -4.7% from 2014 but posted a greater gain of 10.2% from 2017 to 2019.
+In comparison, overall UK exports to all trade partners worldwide shrank at a slightly slower average pace down -4.6% from 2018 but posted a greater gain of 6% from 2017 to 2019.
 These metrics suggest a lessening dependency on the EU as a customer for exported goods from Britain.

 United Kingdom’s Major Exports to the European Union